 Now we’re going to transition in the review section of our article and outline the main models on our agenda.
-We’re excited to explain why these smokers made our list for the best smokers under $500.
+We’re excited to explain why these smokers made our list.

-The first smoker is the Masterbuilt 20075315 Front Controller Smoker, an excellent model for those who are just starting out or consider themselves an avid, seasoned professional.
+The next smoker is the Masterbuilt 20075315 Front Controller Smoker, an excellent model for those who are just starting out or consider themselves an avid, seasoned professional.

 Right when you see this model for the first time, you have the ability to peek in side via the massive viewing window.
 This great feature allows any user to keep an eye on the smoking process and watch your meats glaze to perfection.